patriksporre/html5-typescript-canvas/README.md

 ### 6. Fade (alpha channel)

-**Description:** Loads the image asynchronously and draws it onto the canvas, then an alpha blending effect where an image fades in and out over time using a sinusoidal curve for the alpha channel.
-The image is the classic "einstein" by RA from the demo group Nooon.
+**Description:** An alpha blending effect where an image fades in and out over time using a sinusoidal curve for the alpha channel.

 ![Screenshot](./source/examples/05fadealpha/screenshot.jpg)